-You may enter your callsign to customize your RC1-G controller.
+You may enter your callsign to customize YOUR RC1-Y controller.
 Select Callsign with the encoder knob.
 Then execute the callsign menu by pushing the encoder knob.
 Now rotate the goto knob and watch the first letter of your call appear on the lower screen.
-In order to move on to the next character or number, push the knob when the letter is correct.
-Push the knob twice when finished.
+When that letter is correct, push the knob to move on to the next character or number.
+When finished push the knob with NO rotation.